 If Holden does become exctinct, it will probably turn out to be one of the greatest, and most significant examples of corporate ineptitude in modern automotive history.

-Although, Australia has been the dying ground of many famous marques – Chrysler, Rootes, Renault, Peugeot, Austin, Mitsubishi, Morris, Nissan, Leyland, Volkswagen, and let’s not forget Goggomobile.
+Although, Australia has been the dying ground of many famous marques – Chrysler, Rootes, Renault, Peugeot, Austin, Hillman, Sunbeam, Mitsubishi, Morris, Nissan, Leyland, Volkswagen, and let’s not forget Goggomobil.

 All these companies tried either full or part manufacturing at one time, and all were dealt a death blow in the market.

 What a sad position for a great brand, and a tradition of Australian-engineered and built cars, which were the equal of any in the world.